List of Scandal characters: Mellie Grant

-Melody "Mellie" Margaret Grant, portrayed by Bellamy Young, is an empowered woman graduate of Yale (undergrad) and Harvard Law, both top of her class; comes from a wealthy, patrician family with Southern roots.
+Melody "Mellie" Margaret Grant, portrayed by Bellamy Young, is an empowered woman, graduate of Yale (undergrad) and Harvard Law, both top of her class, and comes from a wealthy, patrician family with Southern roots.
 She is the First Lady of the United States, being Fitz's wife, and later Senator of Virginia.
 She is a strong but cold and calculating woman, willing to do anything to stay in the White House.
 Mellie does love her husband; she was a lawyer and gave up her career to support him.
 Olivia is shocked to learn that Mellie not only knew about Fitz's affair with her, but said nothing about it.
 She blames Olivia for the Amanda Tanner situation (reasoning that if Olivia had "played her part" as Fitz's mistress, Tanner would never have gotten involved at all).
 At the end of season one, she is planning to leave her husband after he tells her that he doesn't care about the presidency anymore and just wants to live a normal life.
-Olivia stops Mellie and brings her back to Washington, D.C. to help Olivia save Fitz's presidency and his marriage.
+Olivia stops Mellie and brings her back to Washington, D.C., to help Olivia save Fitz's presidency and his marriage.
 It is possible that Mellie resents Olivia's status, due to her having a career and Fitz's love.
 In season two, after Fitz survives an assassination attempt, they hate each other more than ever, with Fitz now insistent on getting a divorce and Mellie beginning to overstep the bounds of her position's authority.
 She now wants to be included in security meetings and is threatening Cyrus to get what she wants, but he's not buying it.
 After Fitz is nearly assassinated and demands a divorce from her, Mellie induces her pregnancy in a last-ditch effort to keep them together as well as maintain her position as First Lady.
 After Fitz finds out about Defiance and stays with Mellie, she tries to side with him and keep him from overworking, even putting all the blame on Cyrus for the rigging.
 When Fitz begins drinking, Mellie tells him that his children didn't want to spend time with him, due to his changing behavior and that she wasn't going to force them to visit if they didn't wish for it.
 She tells him he needed to get over Olivia's deception.
 In season three, it is revealed that Mellie was raped by Fitz's father, "Big Jerry".
 Then, in season four, Mellie is elected US Senator for Virginia.
 Finally, at the end of season five, Grant won the 2016 Republican Presidential Primaries, and become the GOP Presidential Nominee, along with their running mate, Jacob "Jake" Ballard.
-At the end of Season 6 and from 7 on, she is the President of the United States, being the first woman to hold that office.
+At the end of season 6 and from 7 on, she is the President of the United States, being the first woman to hold that office.